P. Craig Russell

 Philip Craig Russell (born October 30, 1951) is an American comics artist, writer, and illustrator.
 His work has won multiple Harvey and Eisner Awards.
-Russell was the fourth mainstream comic book creator to come out as openly gay, following Andy Mangels in 1988, Craig Hamilton in 1989, and Eric Shanower in 1990.
+Russell was the fourth mainstream comic book creator to come out as openly gay, doing so in 1991, following Andy Mangels in 1988, Craig Hamilton in 1989, and Eric Shanower in 1990, describing himself as "just another left-handed, night-dwelling, gay libertarian cartoonist."

 Biography

 Early life and career

-Philip Craig Russell was born October 30, 1951 in Wellsville, Ohio.
+Philip Craig Russell was born October 30, 1951, in Wellsville, Ohio.
 He entered the comics industry in 1972 as an assistant to Dan Adkins.
 Russell first became well known with his 11–issue Amazing Adventures run and subsequent graphic novel featuring Killraven, hero of a future version of H. G. Wells' The War of the Worlds, collaborating with writer Don McGregor.
 Comics historian Peter Sanderson wrote that, "McGregor's finest artistic collaborator on the series was P. Craig Russell, whose sensitive, elaborate artwork, evocative of Art Nouveau illustration, gave the landscape of Killraven's America a nostalgic, pastoral feel, and the Martian architecture the look of futuristic castles."
 At DC Comics, Russell inked Batman stories in Batman Family and Detective Comics over the pencils of Michael Golden and Jim Starlin respectively.

 Withdrawing for a while from mainstream comics, Russell produced a number of experimental strips, many of which were later published in his Night Music series and in Epic Illustrated.